Islanders (video game): Console version

 Response to Islanders: Console Edition was also positive; the Switch version received an aggregate score of 76/100 on Metacritic.
 Critics generally found that the relaxed gameplay and low-poly graphics translated well to the Nintendo Switch in both docked and handheld mode.
 However, many found the controls did not translate well to game controllers.
 Donlan noted that playing with the Switch controller was "not quite as elegant as it was with a mouse".
 Ingram wrote that the controls "can sometimes get fiddly."
 Willem Hilhorst, writing for Nintendo World Report, was the most critical, calling the control scheme "irritating".
 Hilhorst also wanted more explicit instructions on the specifics of building placement, as he sometimes found the mechanics of "where you can actually place the building" to be confusing.

 Legacy

 Some critics have drawn comparisons between Islanders and later minimalist building games.
 Following the console release of Islanders, many compared it to Dorfromantik, a tile-based city-building game released in 2021.
 Several reviews for Townscaper, a low poly city-builder released in 2021, explicitly compared it to Islanders.

 Writing in 2022, Geoffrey Bunting of Eurogamer linked the rising popularity of games like Islanders with the COVID-19 pandemic.
 During the early stages of the pandemic, many countries initiated lockdowns as a pandemic control measure.
 Bunting argues that during these periods, people had increased free time and needed distraction from stress, and turned to relaxing minimalist games as a solution.

+In February 2025, Coatsink announced that a sequel, Islanders: New Shores, was forthcoming.
+It is set to be released for Windows, Nintendo Switch, PlayStation 5, and Xbox Series X and Series S on July 10, 2025.